Get outdoors this winter with eyes wide open!

 For a printable (PDF) version of this Walk, click here.

-Spending time in nature has been proven to improve both physical and mental wellbeing.
-Getting outdoors to explore nature, whether in the forest or in a more urban environment, can lower stress, improve attention span and brighten our mood.
-And getting outdoors in winter on a sunny day while breathing in the crisp, refreshing air has the added benefit of providing our daily dose of Vitamin D!
-And there is LOTS to see in winter!
+Spending time in nature has been proven to improve both physical and mental well-being.
+Getting outdoors to explore nature—whether in a forest or a more urban environment—can lower stress, improve attention span and brighten our mood.
+And, winter offers its own special rewards.
+Getting outside on a sunny day and breathing in the crisp, refreshing air can help boost our energy and provide a valuable dose of Vitamin D. Plus, there is a LOT to see in winter!
+With fewer leaves on the trees and fresh snow on the ground, winter makes it easier to spot animal tracks, buds, cones, and other more subtle signs of life that often go unnoticed in warmer months.
 So, it’s time to layer up, don your boots, hat and mittens, and get outside for a winter scavenger hunt!

 Before you go out.